Faculty & Staff

 Ms. Wilk earned her undergraduate degree in Biological Sciences from Virginia Polytechnic Institute and State University.
 She gained significant lab experience working as an undergraduate researcher and team coordinator in the Department of Biomedical Sciences and Pathobiology.
 An active member of her home parish St. Frances de Sales Catholic Church in Purcellville, where she has served as a religion education assistant teacher, Ms. Wilk volunteered and held leadership positions in the Catholic Women’s Service Group in Blacksburg as a college student.
 She also participated in a winter break service trip to Haiti, teaching English and working with children in an orphanage.
 Ms. Wilk resides in Purcellville.

 After graduating from the Naval Academy and serving as a pilot for six years in the Navy, Mr. Wingate studied traditional representational painting in ateliers in Boston, Massachusetts, and Florence, Italy.
 An accomplished painter of portraits, landscapes, still-lifes, and larger figurative works, he has won several prestigious awards and commissions, and his work has been featured in Portrait Highlights and American Artist.
+In addition, Mr. Wingate’s portrait of St. Edmund Campion is hung in the Chapel at Marquette University Law School.
 He and his wife have five children.

 Mrs. Zepeda graduated from Christendom College as valedictorian with a degree in Political Science.
 During her nearly ten-year career in education, she has served as an academic counselor for Seton Home Study, creating customized curricula, tests, and course manuals in addition to mentoring students and grading assignments.
 She has also served as an English counselor and worked extensively with English curriculum development, and she has worked as a volunteer ESL teacher.
 She and her husband have five children and live in Front Royal.